dchapyshev/aspia/README.txt

    - Visual Studio 2017: http://visualstudio.com/
    - YASM compiller: http://yasm.tortall.net/Download.html (version for "general use")

-All dependencies are included in the project.
+All thrid party dependencies are included in the project.

 Project code is available under the GNU Lesser General Public License version 3.

+System requirements: x86 or x86_64 CPU, Windows XP SP3 or higher.

 At the moment the project in development stage and is not intended for use.